flexiblepower/fpai-documentation/ResourceDriver.md

 ## Battery Simulation bundle

-* Copy the skeleton project and rename it into: `flexiblepower.simulation.battery`
+Copy the skeleton project and rename it into: `flexiblepower.simulation.battery`

-* Within this newly created project go to the `src` folder and rename the `org.flexiblepower.example.skeleton` package into: `org.flexiblepower.simulation.battery.BatterySimulation`
+Within this newly created project go to the `src` folder and rename the `org.flexiblepower.example.skeleton` package into: `org.flexiblepower.simulation.battery.BatterySimulation`

-* This package does need to be exposed to other components (this is the implementation and not the interface).
-Therefore the export-package parameter in the `bnd.bnd` file must be set.
+This package does need to be exposed to other components (this is the implementation and not the interface).
+Therefore the `Export-Package` parameter in the `bnd.bnd` file must be set.
 As well as all flexiblepower packages must be imported.

 ```
 -buildpath: ${default-buildpath}